2010 Boise State Broncos football team: Louisiana Tech

 13th meeting.
 8–4 all time.
 Last meeting 2009, 45–35 Bronco win in Ruston.
 With Boise State leaving the WAC, they are not currently scheduled to play each other again.

-Despite giving up 394 total yards, the most they have given up this season thus far, the Broncos rolled to their 21st stright win and 9th straight over Louisiana Tech 49–20.
+Despite giving up 394 total yards, the most they have given up this season thus far, the Broncos rolled to their 21st straight win and 9th straight over Louisiana Tech 49–20.
 Kellen Moore, who threw only his second interception of the season, threw 2 touchdowns to tie him with Ryan Dinwiddie (2001–2003) for the most career touchdown passes in school history with 82.
 Moore also caught a touchdown from wide receiver Austin Pettis, Pettis' second touchdown pass of the year.
 Doug Martin had his best game of the season 150 yards and 2 touchdowns.
 He would have had a third touchdown, but he fumbled on the goal line, which was recovered by tight end Kyle Efaw for a Bronco Touchdown.
 Louisiana Tech consistently drove the ball down the field but turned the ball over on downs 4 times, including 3 times inside the Broncos 10-yard line and twice inside the 5.